 not complete and/or detailed without your comments or feedback.

-receive this significantly discounted rate for the course in June 2016.
+discounted rate for the course in June 2019.

 Please contact me with any comments, thoughts or links to source material